oneye5/RAYTRACE_ECS100/README.md

 ![image-25](https://github.com/user-attachments/assets/98e24f2e-7d03-45ee-9170-3ea18669b1e8)
 ![image-23](https://github.com/user-attachments/assets/32508ed1-79f4-4954-9c7d-29e35e7ca9eb)

-This project was made for me to better understand raytracing and java.
-I made it using ECS100 (my universities graphics library) for the hell of it.
-As raytracing goes this is pretty crap and beyond slow, a better way would be to use dx12 or something in c++
+You will not be able to run this program due to using my universities graphics / UI library, and I do not have permission to share the library, though im sure it is publicly available on VUW's website.

 3D FILE IMPORTS,
-meshes must be triangulated, normals uv's included, one material per mesh AND MUST BE IN .OBJ format

-materials and settings are hard coded because im lazy and moving on from this project.
+meshes must be triangulated, normals uv's included, one material per mesh AND MUST BE IN .OBJ format materials and settings are hard